onyx-platform/onyx/doc/design/proposals/task_routing.md

 #### ``` :onyx/route-filter-by-key ```

-Similar to ``` :onyx/group-by-key ```, routes tasks based on a key in the output segment from the task.
-Probably not as useful as group-by-key as you probably don't want the task info in the segments that you send around - however maybe some of the receiving tasks want to know where they came from.
+Similar to ``` :onyx/group-by-key ```, routes tasks based on a lookup by key in the output segment.
+This is probably not as useful as group-by-key as you probably don't want the task info in the segments that you send around - however maybe some of the receiving tasks want to know where else the segment was sent?

 ### Alternative proposal